 For example, a customer who’s at the top of the sales funnel would probably prefer an easy-to-digest ebook that’s written in a more informal tone, if they aren’t yet overly familiar with your industry.
 At this point, you might have only recently entered their radar and they’re still at the “awareness” stage.
 In fact, Hubspot writer Emily Haahr argues that ebooks are the winner altogether, thanks to their casual tone and wider appeal, enabling them to be able to “spread like wildfire.”

-However, if a customer is at the later stages of the sales funnel and looking for evidence that you’re as credible as you say you are, a white paper can be a perfect demonstration of that.
+So, writing an ebook can be a great way to use content marketing to generate new leads and increase awareness.
+However, if a customer is at the later stages of the sales funnel and looking for evidence that you’re as credible as you say you are, a white paper is a better demonstration of that.
 At this point, the customer is at the decision-making stage and is looking for “proven validation.”

 Thanks to the rigorous research and expert insights that good white papers are usually bursting with, they can be a great tool to fuel a buying decision.
 In fact, according to the Eccolo Media B2B Technology Content Survey, more than half of respondents said they read a white paper before making a buying decision.